optimagic-dev/optimagic/docs/source/contributing/how-to-add-an-optimizer.rst

 Adding optimizers to estimagic is a well-defined task which requires almost no knowledge about the rest of the package.
-The basic idea is to write a slightly adjusted interface which works with some objective function and starting values of the parameters in a NumPy array.
+The basic idea is to write a slightly adjusted interface which works with a generic objective function that maps a NumPy array to a criterion value.

 In the following, the interface is discussed using the wrapper for the scipy package as an example.
 Without further ado, here is the complete wrapper!